pydoit/doit/doc/index.rst

 Status
 ======

 `doit` is under active development.
-Version 0.5 released on 2009-12.
+Version 0.6 released on 2010-01.

-While still a small project with room for lots of improvements and features.
-It is very stable and provides some great features not seen in any other project.

 Development is done based on real world use cases.
-If I don't need a feature and nobody never asked for it, it is not implemented ;) It is well designed and have a very small code base so adding new features isn't hard.
+If I don't need a feature and nobody never asked for it, it is not implemented ;) It is well designed and have a very small code base so adding new features isn't hard. `doit` already provides most features I need, so the development of new features has slowed down.

 If you use `doit` please drop me a line telling me your experience...